Zhoucheng133/netPlayer-Next/documents/en.md

 ### About PR
 > [!NOTE]
 > If you need to PR, target to branch `dev` instead of branch `main`

-Make sure your code does NOT affect other functions!

 ## Some APIs